sofaspawn/codechef-inventory-management/README.md

 3. Check for duplicate items before adding them to the database.

 ## TODO:
+- [ ] implement user sign up and log in using JWT
 - [ ] Implement Get specific ID, Update and Delete functionalities
 - [ ] Add database to the project
 - [ ] Implement fuzzy searching for items **[If time permits]**